lavalleedelgado/mass-layoffs/README.md

 # Mass layoffs and college enrollment in Maine
-Patrick Lavallee Delgado
+Patrick Lavallee Delgado \
-University of Pennsylvania
+University of Pennsylvania \
-December 2023
+October 2024

 ## Abstract